 Check for freeflow.
 The regulator should not leak air when you are not inhaling.

-Check the hose.
+Check the hose condition.
 It should have no significant nicks, cuts, cracks, signs of aging, corrosion at crimp, or leaks.

 Replace hoses every 5 years or if they show signifcant signs of wear to prevent failures which could lead to loss of breathing gas at depth.